I've read the information on graduate study and have questions. Can I call an advisor?

 If you live in OR are taking a program based in the Metro Vancouver area, you will be charged a U-Pass fee.
 Complete information on the U-Pass, including eligibility and how to obtain your pass, can be found on the U-Pass website.

 I have opted out of the Health Plan, but it still shows on my account.
 What should I do?

 Any issues around the administration of the health plan should be referred to the plan administrator directly via the Student Care website or by telephone at 1-866-369-8795.
 Alternatively, you may contact the Graduate Student Society at 778-782-6994.

 I do not live within commuting distance of the University and will have to move to/within the Lower Mainland if my application is successful.
 Who do I contact for housing information?

 If I decide to take more than one course a term, will the fees be higher?

 Graduate students in per term fee programs pay a set fee every term, regardless of the number of courses taken.
-Students enrolled in a Graduate Diploma program will have to pay additional fees for each additonal course taken.
+Students enrolled in a Graduate Diploma program will have to pay additional fees for each other course taken.
 Please note: some courses have restricted enrollment.

 Can I complete my degree requirements by taking two courses every term?

-Normally only one course is scheduled for a particular program every term; however, you can usually enrol in an elective course.
+Typically only one course is scheduled for a particular program every term; however, you can usually enrol in an elective course.

 Please note: students enrolled in Graduate Diploma programs take two courses every term.